bfdafnk/Pattern-Strategy-TextFormatter/README.md

 ---

 ## License
-No license has been added yet.
+This project is licensed under the [MIT License](LICENSE).
-Feel free to explore and learn from the code and artifacts.
+It is intended as a learning resource—feel free to explore the code and artifacts.